 |

-BSC has become the
+Company has become

-fastest growing arts
+the fastest growing

-venue in Berkshire
+arts venue in

-each year, and
+year, and gaining

-gaining national
+national recognition

-recognition for its
+for its superior

-superior quality
+quality productions

-comprehensive
+and comprehensive

 educational